digitalhumanlife/dao-template/README.md

 # dao-template
-DAO voting/permission tryouts in TS
+DAO voting/permission tryouts in TS.

-Basic idea is implemented in 'gc ERC20 dao version'.
+The core idea is implemented in 'gc ERC20 dao version'.